Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 I also contacted Þórir Kjartansson, the son of the abovementioned Kjartan Leifur, and he went to check out the landmark and tidemark rock between Höfðabrekka and Hjörleifshöfði cape.
 He measured the length of the beach from the rock to the sea and found out that there are still 200 metres from the landmark rock to the sea.

-In the photos above and below you can see Dyrhólaey, which was the southernmost point of the mainland of Iceland from the Settlement of Iceland until the Kötlutangi spit was created in the Katla eruption in 1918.
+In some of my photos, you can see Dyrhólaey, which was the southernmost point of the mainland of Iceland from the Settlement of Iceland until the Kötlutangi spit was created in the Katla eruption in 1918.
 Not that anybody was measuring such things back then.

 When standing on Kötlutangi you have a good view of Dyrhólaey.